A dental hygienist may, under general supervision as defined in part 3100.0100, subpart 21, item D:

 complete debridement, prophylaxis, and nonsurgical periodontal therapy;

-etch enamel surfaces, application and adjustment of pit and fissure sealants;
+etch enamel surfaces and apply and adjust pit and fissure sealants;

 administer local anesthesia.
 Before administering local anesthesia, a dental hygienist must have successfully completed a didactic and clinical program sponsored by a dental or dental hygiene school accredited by the Commission on Dental Accreditation, resulting in the dental hygienist becoming clinically competent in the administration of local anesthesia;